 Seven Ways to Stop Fuel Theft Before it Happens

-Fuel can be one of the top 3 expenses for businesses.
-Controlling these expenses can be time consuming and vital for any business.
-Below are some of the best practices for controlling fuel expenses.
+The reality is that fuel can be one of the top 3 expenses for a business.
+Controlling this expense can be time consuming and vital for any business.
+We recommend approaching it from a Human Resource management perspective.

 Every fuel business seeks to avoid fuel slippage, the loss of fuel due to theft, waste or buying the wrong and/or more expensive fuel product.
 How can you secure the slippage, once and for all?
 These steps not only help with managing employees, but they can help you spot unusual purchases from stolen or skimmed cards.
 Skimming is when thieves hide a device that copies cards information and pin information.
 Thieves then clone the card and can attempt to use them in other locations.
 Using fuel cards vs Credit cards can save owners thousands of dollars.
 Employees have less access to non-authorized purchases and thieves can’t use fuel cards to purchase other items.

 Star Oilco can help you establish a program to eliminate fuel slippage that includes an easy-to-use management process and enforcement of a “No Tolerance Fuel Theft Policy.”

 Star Oilco has a simple and effective approach designed to empower you to easily manage your fuel cards.

 Cardlock and secure fleet cards have been around since the 1970s and oddly enough, our competitors fail to field them properly.
 Star Oilco is here to help and would like to give you some simple and efficient practices to eliminate fuel slippage.
 We have an easy to implement strategy to lock down your cardlock and fleet cards in order to knock out the opportunity for fuel theft in your business.

 By attaching the fuel cards to the vehicle and not the human being, you immediately break the driver’s belief that the company is providing fuel to them and not the company vehicle.